-On June 24, 2013, the IMF's Executive Board approved a two-year SDR 3.87 billion successor arrangement under the Flexible Credit Line, which at June 24, 2013 was equivalent to approximately U.S. \$5.84 billion.
-On June 17, 2015, the IMF's executive board approved a two-year SDR 3.87 billion successor arrangement under the IMF's Flexible Credit Line, which at June 17, 2015 was equivalent to approximately U.S. \$5.45 billion.
-On June 13.2016, the IMF's Executive Board approved a successor two-year arrangement under the Flexible Credit Line in the amount of SDR 8.18 billion, approximately U.S. \$11.35 billion, and canceled the previous arrangement of SDR 3.87 billion.
-On June 6, 2017, the IMF Board reaffirmed Colombia's continued qualification to access U.S. \$11.4 billion under the Flexible Credit Line.
-The Government intends to treat the credit line as precautionary and does not plan to draw on the facility.
+On June 13, 2016, the IMF's Executive Board approved a successor two-year arrangement under the Flexible Credit Line ("FCL") in the amount of SDR 8.18 billion, approximately U.S. \$11.4 billion, and canceled the previous arrangement of SDR 3.87 billion, which had been entered into on June 17, 2015.
+On June 6, 2017, the IMF Board reaffirmed Colombia's continued qualification to access U.S. \$11.4 billion under the FCL.
+The Government intends to treat the credit line as precautionary.
 On May 25, 2018, the Executive Board of the IMF approved a successor two-year arrangement for Colombia under the FCL in an amount equivalent to SDR 7.9 billion, approximately U.S. \$11.4 billion, and canceled the previous arrangement for SDR 8.2 billion.
-The Government has stated its intention to treat the arrangement as precautionary and does not plan to draw on the facility.
 On May 20, 2019, the Executive Board of the IMF completed its review of Colombia's qualification for the arrangement under the FCL and reaffirmed Colombia's qualification to access FCL resources.
 On May 1, 2020, the IMF approved a successor two-year arrangement for Colombia under the FCL, designed for crisis prevention, of about U.S. \$10.8 billion.
 On September 25, 2020, the Executive Board of the IMF approved a U.S. \$6.5 billion increase to Colombia's FCL, bringing the total to approximately U.S. \$17.2 billion.
 On December 3, 2020, Colombia drew U.S. \$5.4 billion under the FCL, which will be used to help meet increased financing needs and maintain liquidity during the COVID-19 pandemic.